toptal/chewy/docs/configuration.md

 > **Not using Rails?** You can skip `chewy.yml` entirely and configure Chewy with `Chewy.settings = {...}`.
 See the [Non-Rails Usage](non_rails.md) guide.

 The resulting config merges both hashes.
-Client options are passed as is to `Elasticsearch::Transport::Client` except for the `:prefix`, which is used internally by Chewy to create prefixed index names:
+Client options are passed as is to `Elasticsearch::Client` except for the `:prefix`, which is used internally by Chewy to create prefixed index names:

 ```ruby
   Chewy.settings = {prefix: 'test'}